JadM133/RRAEs/README.md

 # RRAEs
-This repository contains all the work done on RRAEs.
+This repository contains all the necessary codes for training and using RRAEs.
+The library contains multiple classes for different types of Autoencoders (including RRAEs, IRMAEs, LoRAEs, and Vanilla, all with both MLPs and CNNs).